litprog/litprog/lit_v3/11_overview.md

 ### The `lp_add` Directive

-The previous[fnote_avoid_above] code block is not treated specially by LitProg.
+The previous[^fnote_avoid_above] code block is not treated specially by LitProg.
 It is not written to any file, not converted by any compiler, nor executed by any interpreter.
 It will end up in the documentation, just as you would expect from any Markdown renderer, but that's about it.

 To actually use this code block, it must be referenced in a later code block by the use of an `lp_add` directive.
 LitProg directives are written using the comment syntax of the programming language declared for the block.